sass/sass/doc-src/SASS_REFERENCE.md

 `.seriousError` has background color `#ff0` rather than `#fdd`, since `.attention` is defined later than `.error`.

+Multiple extends can also be written using a comma-separated list of selectors.
+For example, `@extend .error, .attention` is the same as `@extend .error; @extend.attention`.

 #### Chaining Extends

 It's possible for one selector to extend another selector